seedstack/website/content/docs/seed/manual/scheduling/index.md

 # Declarative API

 Create a `Class` implementing `Task` and add a `@Scheduled` annotation with a cron expression.<br>
-Your task will be detected and scheduled according to the annotation content at SEED startup:
+Your task will be detected and scheduled according to the annotation content at Seed startup:

     @Scheduled("0/2 * * * * ?")
     public class MyTask implements Task {